 Before you transmit video to everyone in the session, it is a good idea to preview it first to check the quality of the image.
-If it is not satisfactory, you may want to adjust your camera settings (refer to the documentation for your camera) or change the Video Frame Rate (see Setting the Video Frame Rate on page 99).
+If it is not satisfactory, you may want to adjust your camera settings (refer to the documentation for your camera) or change the Video Frame Rate (see Setting the Video Frame Rate).